English Editing for Chinese Academic Journal Articles: A Guide for Researchers

 Turnaround Times for Chinese Academic Researchers

 Journal submission deadlines, conference abstract deadlines, and grant-required publication targets all create specific time pressures.
-Editor World offers turnaround options from 2 hours for short urgent documents to 7 days for book-length manuscripts, with all options running continuously 24 hours a day, 7 days a week including weekends and Chinese public holidays.
+Editor World's same-day editing service offers turnaround options from 2 hours for short urgent documents to 7 days for book-length manuscripts, with all options running continuously 24/7 including weekends and Chinese public holidays.

 For a typical journal article of 5,000 to 8,000 words, a 3-day turnaround provides a good balance of thoroughness and speed.
 A 24-hour turnaround is available for manuscripts where the deadline is urgent.
 For longer manuscripts including full dissertations, a 5-day or 7-day turnaround allows the editor to review the full document with the attention that a long manuscript requires.